web2solutions/servicer/README.md

 # ServiceR

-ServiceR is Service registry made in Rust
+**ServiceR is Service registry made in Rust**

+Integration tests using Node and Cypress